 14. Murder On The Orient Express (2017)

 What qualifies the film to make this list is the way Branagh has presented the story on-screen.
-The progress of the plotline, along with the production design, set locations, and the climax shot is the reason that ‘Murder on the Orient Express’ went on to become a blockbuster hit, enough to spawn a sequel slated to be released in 2019.
-While the performances and Poirot’s character depiction is not impressive, the film does persuade the viewer with its twisted story.
+The progress of the plotline, along with the production design, set locations, and the climax are the reasons that ‘Murder on the Orient Express’ went on to become a blockbuster hit, enough to spawn a sequel slated to be released in 2019.
+While the performances and Poirot’s character depiction are not impressive, the film does persuade the viewer with its twisted story.

 Read More: Movies Like Hacksaw Ridge

 Another film starring an ensemble of stars, ‘Tinker Tailor Soldier Spy’ is the kind of espionage/detective/spy film without the thrills and shocks of murder investigations but is more of a silent, dark, and mysterious take on the genre.
 An impeccable depiction of John le Carre’s novel of the same name, ‘Tinker Tailor Soldier Spy’ follows a group of British Intelligence officers who try to find a Soviet mole on their team.
 The film is known for its dense and complex plot and its way of uncovering the complexity impeccably.
 ‘Tinker Tailor Soldier Spy’ gives a sense of paranoia as director Alfredson very brilliantly connects the dots to solve the puzzle.
 The film stars Gary Oldman, Colin Firth, Mark Strong, Ciaran Hinds, Toby Jones, Tom Hardy, and Benedict Cumberbatch in lead roles, all of whom stand as the pillars of sublimity and exquisiteness in the British film industry.

 Read More: Movies Like The Butterfly Effect